 Renters insurance coverage can be an ideal safety net for your personal belongings.
 It can cover a broad range of valuables you’ve acquired over time against loss resulting from theft or damage due to a fire or natural event.
 The right renters policy would provide this financial protection wherever the loss occurs, be it in your house, personal car, store, or a friend’s home.
+So does renters insurance also include theft in your car?
+Does it cover the items stolen from your car?
+Read this article to find out.

 What Is Renters Insurance?